beerisgood/Mobile_Security/README.md

  - Privacy Review - See the trackers hidden in your apps [Blog](https://privacyreview.co/)
  - Should I get an iPhone if I value privacy?
 [Reddit](https://www.reddit.com/r/privacy/comments/iox6rq/should_i_get_an_iphone_if_i_value_privacy/)
  - iOS advantages [Reddit](https://www.reddit.com/r/privacy/comments/ionbk0/new_phone_creeping_me_out/g4gmwze/)
+ - iOS use an [improved implementation of ARM's Pointer Authentication Codes](https://developer.apple.com/documentation/security/preparing_your_app_to_work_with_pointer_authentication) (PAC), ensuring backward and forward-edge protection

 ## Custom ROMs (like LineageOS)